 “I thought membership was just for doctors,” Griffin said.
 “But Ralph told me that they need lawyers too because of cases just like this one.”

 That was the beginning of a lifelong partnership advocating for the rights of individuals with diabetes in the workplace.
 Griffin joined the Legal Advocacy Subcommittee and continues to serve there today.

 With these two engines running, his work with the Association accelerated.
-Griffin joined the national board of directors in 2006, serving as chairman in 2011, and he is now a member of the Research Foundation Board of Directors.
+Griffin joined the national board of directors in 2006, serving as chairman in 2011, and been a member of the Research Foundation Board of Directors.
 John is also a member of the Summit Circle—the Association’s recognition society for donors who remember us in their estate plans.

 Barbara Hayes | Donor makes legacy gift to the association

 Barbara Hayes has spent most of her life coping with diabetes—having been diagnosed with Type 1 when she was just 11.

 “I had lost some weight, and I was frequently thirsty,” Barbara recalled.
 “I also had an infection that ultimately led my parents to take me to the pediatrician, who diagnosed my diabetes.”